pennsignals/pennsignals.github.io/_posts/2020-03-24-explore-chime-parameters.md

 tags: [healthcare, data, data science, forecasting, COVID]
 ---

-Last week, we [began forecasting](http://predictivehealthcare.pennmedicine.org/2020/03/14/accouncing-chime.html) the potential levels of demand for hospital resources that could result form the outbreak with COVID-19.
+Last week, we [began forecasting](http://predictivehealthcare.pennmedicine.org/2020/03/14/accouncing-chime.html) the potential levels of demand for hospital resources that could result from the outbreak with COVID-19.
 The timing of this forecasting effort coincided within two days of the admission of the first COVID-19 patient into the UPENN health system.
 Since we didn't yet have many data points for the model, we instead set parameters from regional reports and various publications.

 Now that a a little over a week has passed, we can take advantage of better regional data to produce more accurate forecasts from [CHIME](https://penn-chime.phl.io/).